What is a hysteroscopy?

 through the hysteroscope.

 - For more complex procedures, your provider may insert another type of scope through

-the abdomen (laparoscope) to view the outside of the uterus at the same time.
+the belly (laparoscope) to view the outside of the uterus at the same time.

 - When the procedure is done, your provider will remove the hysteroscope.